 Mariluz Hurtado Bonilla, M.A. has a Master of Arts Degree in Museology from Kingston University in London.
 She has an undergraduate degree in Sociology & Anthropology from Florida International University.
 Mariluz has also spent many years studying Architecture, a field that has led her to explore the fine arts, as well as fashion design as she experiments with a unique artistic style that combines religious icons with social issues.
 She is also interested in Latin American Literature as she sees in it a mirror to Latin American Society.
 Mariluz currently works as free lance graphic designer and costume designer for theater and fashion.
 In Kuyayky, she plays the woodwinds including the quena and siku, el cajon and sings.

-Candy Hurtado Bonilla, M.A. has a Master of Arts Degree in Latin American Studies with a concentration on democratic and social development and culture, and a Bachelors Degree in Political Science, Economics and International Relations from Florida International University.
+Candy Hurtado Bonilla, P.h.D. has a doctorate in Comparative Studies – Andean ethnomusicology and choreology from Florida Atlantic University.
+She is a Fulbright DDRA Dissertation Scholar.
+Candy also holds a Master of Arts Degree in Latin American Studies with a concentration on democratic and social development and culture, and a Bachelors Degree in Political Science, Economics and International Relations from Florida International University.
 She is a Ph.D.
 Candidte in Comparative Studies, Andean Studies and Andean ethnomusicology at FAU.
 Candy also has formal studies in painting and communication design.
 She has worked as a talent-management Senior Associate at two of the top global consulting firms specializing in Latin America and Europe and as a researcher and communications professional in academia.
 Candy is the Executive Director of the Kuyayky Foundation and currently teaches Spanish Language and Culture, literature, Andean music and dance, and Latin American Studies at FAU.
 Candy understands the importance of maintaining a strong link with our cultural roots in a society where assimilation tempts us to lose our identity.
 In Kuyayky, Candy is the group’s percussionist, and sings.